-By definition, an eyeglass prescription is a certified order written by an optometrist or opthalmologist.
+By definition, an eyeglass prescription is a certified order written by an optometrist or ophthalmologist.
 Optometrists typically use a tool called a Phoropter to test individual lenses on each eye during an exam.
 If you have myopia, hyperopia or astigmatism your doctor will use a phoropter to help write your prescription.
 The important point in this is that the prescription itself is a certification more than a method used during an exam.
-EyeGlass numbers are created by the EyeQue Personal Vision Tracker.
+EyeGlass Numbers are created by the EyeQue Personal Vision Tracker.
 They are not certified by an optometrist, although they do measure refractive error.